fbpx

 After twenty years working in education, she shared that teaching has kept her young and has been a good source of stress relief.

-Natacha’s wish for Haiti’s education is that general treatment and care for schools and teachers be improved.
+Natacha’s wish for Haiti’s education is for improved general treatment and care for schools and teachers.
 Teachers make a decent living at CORE’s school and receive quality resources.
-However, that is not the case for most schools in Haiti, she shared.
+However, she shared, that is not the case for most schools in Haiti.
 Often, basic needs and decent wages are lacking.

-In these teachers, and the ones like them found all throughout Haiti, we see the future of the future of the country, one filled with hope and sunshine.
+In these teachers, and the ones like them found all throughout Haiti, we see the future of the country, one filled with hope and sunshine.